UniversalDependencies/docs/workgroups/mwe.md

 _This paragraph briefly records some of the arguments that have been made in the past on relations for name structure.
 It is an issue over which there has historically been variation and about which there is some continuing debate._ Examples like _French actor Gaspard Ulliel:_ Some treebanks have used `nmod` for titles and honorifics like _Mr._ or _French actor_.
 Most people think this is inappropriate, since an `nmod` dependent should be a full phrase, which will typically take its own case as a modifier in a cased language.
 In contrast, these titles seem to be part of the same phrase as the name that follows them; they show case agreement concord in a cased language.

-**Answer: This argument would imply that all languages use `nmod` only where the modifier is a complete sentence.
-This would make the very productive noun-noun compounds in French impossible to analyze:**
+**Answer: This argument would imply that all languages use `nmod` only where the modifier is a complete noun phrase.
+This would make the very productive noun-noun compounds in French impossible to analyze:** <span style="color:blue">**Joakim:** I agree, there is nothing in the guidelines to suggest that an `nmod` needs to be a complete noun phrase.</span>

 **Imprimante →? laser; accès → handicapés; espace → fumeur**

 Some grammatical traditions, descending from Latin, call _French actor_ in such cases a "`fixed` (or close) apposition" and take the name as the head.
 UD has restricted the appos relation to following appositives (corresponding to "loose (or wide) apposition" in the Latin tradition).
 The relation appos is only used when you have two full nominals, typically joined loosely, and often separated by a punctuation mark like a comma.
 So appos is not correct for these cases.
 Sometimes the relation `compound` has been used, but this does not seem right.
 It implies headedness, and titles do not usually behave like compounds: in German, they are not joined to the following words, as compounds are normally joined in German, and they appear at the beginning of names in both German and Hebrew, even though German compounds are head last and Hebrew compounds are head first.

-**Answer: Is this an argument based on spelling conventions?**
+**Answer: Is this an argument based on spelling conventions?** <span style="color:blue">**Joakim:** No. The restrictive use of the `appos` relation is certainly a point worth discussing, but I would say we have to live with it in v2 and use `nmod` for the other cases.</span>

 So `compound` does not seem appropriate either.